How to grade writing as an English teacher? It’s tough, and we might not finish quickly, but we can shave minutes off our grading time.

 This is the end of about my tenth year as an English teacher (I was part-time for many years).
 In those ten years, I’ve sat down with thousands of papers to grade.
 When I first became a teacher, I’d sit down with the stack, normally a bowl of popcorn, and get grading.

-The process I had developed was failing me, so I changed.
-Grading papers this year has not been perfect, but I would count it as manageable.
+The process of how to grade writing that I had developed was failing me, so I changed.
+Grading secondary ELA papers this year has not been perfect, but I would count it as manageable.
 This is the process I followed while grading papers.
 Feel free to follow or adapt it!

 I read over each paper before “grading.”